peeradonmoke2002/FRA532_LAB1_6702_6703/README.md

 ```bash
 ros2 launch limo_description sim.launch.py
 ```
-2. Run PID launch file by can swtich the parameter to use basic model or noslip model:
+2. Run Pure Pursuit launch file by can swtich the parameter to use basic model or noslip model:

 basic model:
 ```bash